David Loxton: Early life and career

 In 1985, he won an ACE award, cable television's equivalent of an Emmy, for best original drama, for Countdown to Looking Glass, about a United States-Soviet confrontation in the Middle East.
 He was co-executive producer, with Frederick Barzyk, of The Lathe of Heaven which is a 1979 film (released in 1980) based on the 1971 science fiction novel The Lathe of Heaven by Ursula K. Le Guin..

 In addition, he was director of drama for the Great Performances series and senior executive producer for specials, both at WNET.
 He was executive producer of Tales From the Hollywood Hills, a critically acclaimed series shown under the auspices of Great Performances.
 When he became ill, he had just begun production of Childhood, a six-part documentary for the Public Broadcasting Service.

+Personal life

 He married Pamela Anne Marx on May 11, 1968, at the Presbyterian Church in Shrewsbury, New Jersey; they had 2 sons.
 He died of pancreatic cancer at Memorial Sloan-Kettering Cancer Center in Manhattan in 1989.
 His obituary was published in The New York Times.